-- (2) The Committee on Standards and Privileges may allow rectification under this order if - - (a) the Assembly Commissioner for Standards recommends it; - (b) the failure was minor or inadvertent; and - (c) the member acknowledges the failure and either undertakes to apologise for it or has apologised for it.
+- (b) to declare an interest. - (2) The Committee on Standards and Privileges may determine not to apply Standing Order 69B in respect of that failure if- - (a) the Commissioner recommends it; - (b) the failure was minor or inadvertent; and - (c) the member acknowledges the failure and apologises to the Assembly for it. - (3) Where the failure is under paragraph (1)(a), the Register must also be rectified.